What You Need To Know About Excelsior

 What is Excelsior?

 The Excelsior Scholarship is a new initiative to remove the barriers of cost to higher education by covering the cost of tuition at New York’s public colleges and universities.
 It will cover tuition at all SUNY and CUNY schools throughout New York State.
 Tuition at SUNY four-year colleges is currently $6,470 and $4,366 at SUNY community colleges.
 The scholarship only covers the cost of tuition, meaning students will still be required to cover the cost of college fees, room and board, transportation, textbooks, meal plans and more.
 Students at private NY colleges and universities are not eligible but the state budget includes $19 million specifically for tuition assistance for private school students.

 Who is Eligible for Excelsior?

-It will be phased in over the course of three years to students from families whose gross income is less than $100,000 for Fall 2017, increasing to $110,000 by 2018 and maxing out at $125,000 in 2019.
+Students from families whose gross income is less than $110,000 for 2018.
+This number will be raised to $125,000 in 2019.
 Students must be NYS residents, or lived in NY for 12 continuous months.
 They are the same residency requirements for other NY state financial aid programs.
 Students have to be enrolled in college full time (at least 12 credits per term) and earn an average of 30 credits per year.
 Credits can be earned over the winter and summer months as well.
 Students will be required to maintain a minimum grade point average and be on track to graduate.
 That means 2 years for an associate’s degree and 4 for a bachelor’s degree.
 There is no age limit, but you cannot be in default on any existing loans.